onedayitwillmake/ChuClone/README.md

 **ChuClone is a 2.5D HTML5 game that uses 2D physics (Box2D), but is drawn in 3D (Three.js).**

 It contains **a from scratch custom Box2D WorldEditor** that can create/destroy/clone/drag/scale objects the world in realtime allowing easy level design iteration.
-The editor supports panning, and zooming, levels are saved via HTML5 localstorage.
+The editor supports panning, and zooming, levels are saved via HTML5 localstorage or to the database via rails web-application which is also open source ( https://github.com/onedayitwillmake/ChuCloneSite ).
+It also supports an arcade cabinate mode using Node.JS and websockets to control the character remotely ( https://github.com/onedayitwillmake/NoBarrierOSC/tree/joystick )

 **Promo**